Junior Glymph

-Clarence Glymph Jr. (born September 2, 1980) is an American former professional football linebacker and defensive end.
+Clarence Glymph Jr. (born September 2, 1980) is an American former professional football player who was a linebacker and defensive end in the National Football League (NFL).
 He played for the Atlanta Falcons, Dallas Cowboys, Baltimore Ravens, and Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Carson-Newman University.
+He played college football for the Carson–Newman Eagles.

 Early life

 Glymph attended Newberry High School, where he played football, basketball and track.
 He received All-region honors as a senior.

 He accepted a football scholarship from Carson-Newman University, where he played defensive end.
 As a sophomore, he tallied 36 tackles and 7 sacks.
 In 2001, he was granted a medical redshirt after injuring his ankle in the season opener.

 As a junior, he registered, 57 tackles and 8 sacks.
 As a senior, he recorded 44 tackles (13.5 for loss), 11 sacks, 2 forced fumbles and one blocked kick.
 He finished his college career with 25 starts, 173 tackles and 27 sacks.

 Professional career

 Green Bay Packers

 Glymph was signed by the Green Bay Packers as an undrafted free agent after the 2004 NFL draft.
 He was waived on July 29.